seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 I warrant him, Petruchio is Kated.

 **BAPTISTA**
-Neighbours and friends, though bride and
+Neighbors and friends, though bride and bridegroom wants
-bridegroom wants
 For to supply the places at the table,
 You know there wants no junkets at the feast.
 Lucentio, you shall supply the bridegroom's place: